gabsoftware/GLoader/README.md

 # GLoader

 GLoader is a Web resources loader with dependency management.
+It's very lightweight (6 kb minified).

 Useful whenever you have a bunch of libraries to load with some libraries depending on another.
 JavaScript and CSS Stylesheets are supported.